bluecmd/fortigate_exporter/README.md

 If you omit to grant some of these permissions you will receive log messages warning about 403 errors and relevant metrics will be unavailable, but other metrics will still work.
 If you do not need some probes to be run, do not grant permission for them and use `include/exclude` feature (see `Usage` section).

+The following example Admin Profile describes the permissions that needs to be granted to the monitor user in order for all metrics to be available.

 ```
 config system accprofile